Hmn-92/SADA/README.md

 # Semantic-driven Augmentation with Dynamic Fine-Grained Optimization (SADF) framework for CC-ReID
 Pytorch code for paper "**Semantic-driven Augmentation with Dynamic Fine-Grained Optimization for Cloth-Changing Person Re-Identification**".
-(Submitting to The Visual Computer)
+(Submitted to The Visual Computer)

 Getting Started